As an Amazon Associate, we earn from qualifying purchases. All prices are accurate as of November 18 2025, at 8:30am EST.

 When comparing the Apple AirTag to the Tile, you'll find that AirTags offer more advantages.
 But unlike Tile, an AirTag only works with iOS devices.
 This means if you're using an Android device, an AirTag isn't an option.

 AirTags are also relatively inexpensive when they're on sale.
-As of this writing, you can get a 4-pack at Amazon for just $69.99, which comes out to $17.50 per tag.
+And right now is one of those times where you can get a 4-pack at Amazon for $64.99, which comes out to about $16.25 per tag.
 While that's slightly more than a Tile Mate, there are also no additional monthly subscription plans with AirTags.

 But the real selling point of AirTags is its expansive network, thanks to Apple's large ecosystem.
 With so many Apple devices out there, it's much easier for your AirTag to tap into someone else's passing iPhone or iPad's Bluetooth and send a ping to the network with its location.